Chidambaram's race to reform Indian economy runs into political hurdles

 No one had thought fractious coalition politics would let him drive through those reforms, but the benefits are already evident.

-Abu Dhabi-based Etihad Airways last week made a $379 million investment in India’s Jet Airways, a deal that was made possible by the rule change and was helped along by the government.
-Swedish retail chain Hennes & Mauritz said it will spend about $130 million to open an initial 50 stores in India.
+Abu Dhabi-based Etihad Airways last week made a $379 million investment in India’s Jet Airways (JET.NS), a deal that was made possible by the rule change and was helped along by the government.
+Swedish retail chain Hennes & Mauritz (HMb.ST) said it will spend about $130 million to open an initial 50 stores in India.

 The cabinet committee on investment, which Chidambaram had pushed to speed clearances for big infrastructure projects, has approved $27 billion worth since January.